-If the results are empty and you do not understand why, check for an incompatible combination of filters and input controls.
-Click to compare the input controls with the filters in the Filters panel.
+If the results are empty and you don't understand why, check for an incompatible combination of filters and input controls.
+Click in to compare input controls with the filters in the Filters panel.

 - 2. Use the fields in the filter to change its value.
 Depending on the datatype of the field you selected, the filter maybe multi-select, single-select, or text input. - 3.
 Click and select Minimize All Filters or Maximize All Filters to toggle expansion of the items in the filter. - 4.
 Click and select Remove All Filters to remove the filters. - 5.
-Click ▼ to hide the filter's details.
-Click ▶ to display them again. - 6.
-Click the Select All checkbox (if it appears in the Filters panel) to select all values currently available in the dataset.
-The Select All checkbox does not appear in the Filters panel for numbers and dates. - Note that the Select All checkbox does not guarantee that all values are selected every time the report runs.
-Instead, the checkbox is a shortcut to help you quickly select all the values currently available in the dataset.
+Click \checkmark to hide the filter's details.
+Click \blacktriangleright to display them again. - 6.
+Click the Select All check box (if it appears in the Filters panel) to select all values currently available in the dataset.
+The Select All check box does not appear in the Filters panel for numbers and dates.
+Note that the Select All check box doesn't guarantee that all values are selected every time the report runs.
+Instead, the check box is a shortcut to help you quickly select all the values currently available in the dataset.
 To ensure that all values appear in the view whenever it is edited or a report is run, remove the filter entirely.
 On the panel, you can also create a filter from the right-click context menu of a column in a table.
 On the Chart tab, you must right-click the field in the Data Source Selection panel.